 - Keep the affected limb above your heart when possible.

-- Massaging the affected area firmly (but not painfully) towards the heart can help reduce excess fluid.
-Consider finding a qualified physical therapist or masseuse to properly perform this procedure.
+- Lymphatic massage to the affected area can help move excess fluid.
+Find a qualified lymphedema therapist to properly perform this procedure.

 - During activity, monitor the affected limb for any change in size, shape, tissue, texture, soreness, heaviness, or firmness.

-Typically, treating edema begins with diagnosing and treating the underlying cause.
-Additionally, diuretics may be prescribed to increase water output from the kidneys, and combining these with a low-sodium diet can help to decrease fluid retention.
-Peripheral edema can also be treated by wearing compression stockings, which apply more pressure to the affected area and can help force fluid to be reabsorbed into the intravascular compartment.
+Treating edema should always begin with diagnosing and treating the underlying cause.
+Depending on the cause, diuretics may be prescribed to increase water output from the kidneys and combining these with a low-sodium diet can help to decrease fluid retention.
+Other medications and treatments may be prescribed as well.
+Peripheral edema can also be treated by wearing prescribed compression stockings or garments, which apply more pressure to the affected area and can help force fluid to be reabsorbed into the intravascular compartment.

 Cleveland Clinic.
 Edema.
 Cleveland Clinic. http://my.clevelandclinic.org/disorders/edema/hic_edema.aspx.
 Accessed April 25, 2018.